umrysh/docs.worktyme.ca/content/docs/time_off.md

 ## Revoking already approved time off

-Should you need to revoke approved time off open the [time slip]({{< relref "/docs/time_slips.md" >}}), change the status of the time slip item to "NA" and click on the button labeled "Save time slip information".
+Should you need to revoke approved time off simply open the time off by either clicking on it in the time off calendar or finding it in the [time slip]({{< relref "/docs/time_slips.md" >}}) section of the portal.
+Then change the status of the time slip item to "NA" and click on the button labeled "Save time slip information".

 ![Time off](/docs/img/time_off_open_ts.png)